-What vitamins and nutrients really help with a cold?
-Dietitian Emma Williams compares what's out there and what works.
+What vitamins and nutrients really help?
+Dietitian Emma Williams compares a list of natural options.

 You’ve probably heard it a million times: there’s no cure for the common cold.
 But by filling up on immunity-boosting vitamins and nutrients, you can help soothe some of your symptoms and increase your chances of a swift recovery.